min2ha/ukwa-site/content/target/16884/index.en.md

   "subject": "UK General Election 2015"
 }

-# Traveller Movement, The: Traveller Movement publishes Manifesto for General Election 2015

 The Traveller Movement (TM) was established in 1999 as a community development charity, and works with the Irish Traveller community, Gypsy Roma and all other Traveller communities in Britain.